 - 20. If you adjust the sample or buffer region in a way that could be problematic, RAW will warn you.
-Try this. - Adjust the Buffer end to include more of the elution range, such as ending at 520.
+Try this. - Adjust the Buffer end to include some of the leading edge peaks, such as ending at 600.
 You will want to click on the 'Unsubtracted' plot to see the buffer range.
 Then click 'Set Buffer'.
 You will see a warning window telling you what might be wrong with the selected region.
 Click 'Cancel'.